-One more week of work -well, the charade that currently goes under the name of ‘work’.
+One more week to go of work -well, the charade that currently goes under the name of ‘work’.

 I’ve now got a train ticket for next Saturday, Welwyn Garden City to Oban (changing at Stevenage, Edinburgh and Glasgow) for £52 (including card fee and insurance!).
 My bike has got tickets too – at least for Stevenage to Edinburgh and Glasgow to Oban: for the two shorter legs there’s no reservations you just have to take pot luck!
 I shall stay overnight at the Oban Backpacker’s hostel, then on the afternoon ferry to Barra and South Uist.
 I’m really so excited about it, it’s hard to believe that I’m simply going home.
 It really does feel like an adventure – setting out into a new life.
 Which I suppose I am, because I – Denise and I – will no longer be dependent on civil engineering for our living.